marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/itime.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ITIME, time, current, current time

 .. _itime:

-.. index:: ITIME

-.. index:: time, current

-.. index:: current time

 ITIME --- Get current local time subroutine (hour/minutes/seconds)
 *******************************************************************